 - IIT Madras Management Department Reports 100% Campus Placement: Here Are the Top Recruiters

 - Cybersecurity: An ultimate safety net one must learn

-- NIT Warangal Invites Applications for 5-day Online Course on Artificial Intelligence
+- ISRO Invites Applications for Free Online Training on Bhuvan Portal Utilisation

 Websense announced the release of the Websense Security Labs 2015 Financial Services Drill-Down Report examining the current state of cyber threats and data-stealing attacks against financial services institutions (FS).
 The research reveals a high degree of specialization among criminals attacking financial services, a huge investment in the lure attack phase and the specific and anomalous attacks pointed at global targets dealing in finance.